Steel, whose real name is Joshua Nissan, is a British-Canadian Valorant player who is currently sharing his talents in Disguised’s Valorant team.

 Steel’s stream is the epitome of fun.

 He loves playing with friends, he loves commenting about his decision-making, and most of all he loves showing off his skill.
-If we were to choose our favorite Valorant streamers, then without a doubt, Steel is among our top five.

 If you’re looking to emulate someone who can carry their team without a hitch by always providing clutch plays, then Steel’s stream and other related content is definitely the one that you need to observe.
 It’s quite obvious that other Valorant players agree with us too, given that Steel has loads of viewers and fans who love watching him.